selwynpolit/d9book/book/dtt.md

 ### Tests run on host suddenly start failing login

-Sometimes when trying to get tests running on the host (not in ddev), you may find that tests stubbornly fail when trying to login as a Drupal user.
+Sometimes, when trying to get tests running on the host (not in ddev), you may find that tests stubbornly fail when trying to log in as a Drupal user.
 You will see an error that looks like this:

 ```
 1) Drupal\Tests\tea_teks_voting\ExistingSite\StandardCreateTest1::testCreateStandard
 User <em class="placeholder">testadmin</em> successfully logged in.
 Failed asserting that false is true.
 ```
-In this case, my test was trying to login as a user called testadmin with code like this:
+In this case, my test was trying to log in as a user called testadmin with code like this:

 ```php
   private function loginAdminUser() {